ProteinCalc Logo

 Is high protein bad for kidneys?

-What protein level is safe for stage 3 CKD?
+What protein range is commonly discussed for stage 3 CKD?

 Does protein affect blood sugar?